laravel-nowsms maintained by junityco

 $ composer require junityco/laravel-nowsms

-Add the service provider to config/app.php
+Add the service provider to config/app.php in the providers array.

 Junity\NowSms\NowSmsServiceProvider::class

 If you want you can use the facade.
-Add the reference in config/app.php
+Add the reference in config/app.php to your aliases array.

 'NowSms' => Junity\NowSms\Facades\NowSms::class

-You will also need to install guzzlehttp/guzzle
+You will also need to install guzzlehttp/guzzle http client to send requests.

 Setting up your NowSMS account

-Add your NowSMS url, username, password config/services.php
+Add your NowSMS url, username, password config/services.php:

 // config/services.php